bhisaac/5eFP/5eFP-SRD.md

 If multiple situations affect a roll and each one grants advantage, you don’t roll more than one additional time.

-If a roll has advantage in unfavorable circumstances or with negative modifiers, you no longer have advantage but discard any negative modifiers before you roll.
+If a roll has advantage in unfavorable circumstances such as those imposed by disadvantage, you no longer have advantage, but you discard any negative modifiers before you roll.

 (See _Advantage_ for more information.)